 Approval criteria for credit cards differ from one issuer to the next, and even from card to card with the same issuer.
 So if you’re denied for one card, it doesn’t mean you can’t be approved for another.
 For more information, check out this guide on what to do if your credit card application is denied.

-To check your Capital One credit card application status, simply call (800) 903-9177.
+You can check your Capital One credit card application status by simply calling customer service at (800) 903-9177.
 You will be asked to enter your 9-digit Social Security Number to confirm your identity.
 Once you do so, you will receive a status update.

 In order to see whether your application is approved, denied or still pending, you’ll need to give some basic personal information like your zip code and the last four digits of your Social Security number.
 This ensures that Bank of America can match you to your application.
 You can check your application status as often as you like, as it’s free and quick.… read full answer